epam/edp-install/openshift/cicd/tools/routers/Readme.md

 ## Prerequisites

-- Please, choose the variant that is preffered to you:
+Please, choose the variant that is preffered to you:
 1. ingress controller (from kubernetes)
 2. nginx (standard)
-3. openshift routes (here not described, it can be found on official site)
+3. openshift routes (here is not described, it can be found on official site)